Gear Guide: Sleeping & Camp

 Camping Blankets & Pillows

-For summertime camping and ultralight packing on occasions when you might not need a full sleeping bag, ThermaRest Stellar blanket offers next-to-skin comfort and lightweight warmth.
-I bring this along for summertime hammock camping, when a sleeping bag is overkill, and coffee outside during cooler months.
+For summertime camping and ultralight packing on occasions when you might not need a full sleeping bag, a camping blanket with synthetic insulation offers next-to-skin comfort and lightweight warmth.
+I bring this along for summertime hammock camping, when a sleeping bag is overkill, or for coffee outside during cooler months.
+It’s also the perfect thing to bring on car road trips.
+These technical blankets can be the size of a throw or a twin quilt, and are available from a variety of brands, including Thermarest, Sea To Summit and Klymit.

-A pillow is a tricky of equipment that.
+A camping pillow is a tricky piece of equipment.
 For some, it is absolutely indispensable for restful sleep, and yet it’s difficult to find a truly comfortable pillow that’s non-bulky, portable and weather resistant.

 Chair